iann0036/tf-cfn-provider/docs/providers/openstack/ComputeFlavorAccessV2.md

 ## Properties

-TBC
+`Region` - (Optional) The region in which to obtain the V2 Compute client.
+If omitted, the `Region` argument of the provider is used.
+Changing this creates a new flavor access.

+`FlavorId` - (Required) The UUID of flavor to use.
+Changing this creates a new flavor access.

+`TenantId` - (Required) The UUID of tenant which is allowed to use the flavor.
+Changing this creates a new flavor access.

 ## Return Values

 ### Fn::GetAtt

-`Region` - See Argument Reference above.
+`Region` - See Properties above.

-`FlavorId` - See Argument Reference above.
+`FlavorId` - See Properties above.

-`TenantId` - See Argument Reference above.
+`TenantId` - See Properties above.

 ## See Also